griddynamics/Behavior-Analytic-Starter-Kit/docs/Qubell-setup-guide.md

 * 50030 (HTTP, jobtracker console)
 * 50070 (HTTP, namenode console)

-You should [setup 'default' security group](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html#adding-security-group-rule) to open ports there.
+You should [setup 'default' security group](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html#adding-security-group-rule) to open ports listed above.

 If you already have Qubell account and have defined Cloud Account please skip related steps 1 and 2